Creepshow (TV series)

-Creepshow is an American horror anthology streaming television series that was released on Shudder in 2019.
-The series serves as a continuation of the 1982 film of the same name and features seventeen episodes with two horror stories per episode.
-The series premiered on September 26, 2019.
+Creepshow is an American horror anthology television series that serves as a continuation of the 1982 film of the same name with each episode featuring two horror stories.
+The series premiered on September 26, 2019, on Shudder.

-On October 30, 2019, the series was renewed for a second season.
+In October 2019, the series was renewed for a second season.
 On October 30, 2020, an animated special titled A Creepshow Animated Special was released.
-On November 10, 2020, it was announced that a holiday special titled A Creepshow Holiday Special would premiere on December 18, 2020.
-On February 18, 2021, the series was renewed for a third season, and the second season premiered on April 1, 2021.
-The third season debuted on September 23, 2021.
-On February 10, 2022, the series was renewed for a fourth season.
+On December 18, 2020, a holiday special titled A Creepshow Holiday Special was released The second season premiered on April 1, 2021.
+In February 2021, the series was renewed for a third season, which premiered on September 23, 2021.
+In February 2022, the series was renewed for a fourth season, which premiered on October 13, 2023.
+In September 2025, the series ended after four seasons.

 Premise

 The Creep shows audience members darkly grim horror stories from the pages of the Creepshow comic book.
 Each story evokes the traits of a comic book like the first Creepshow film and shows some occasional advertisements of horror products promoted in the comics.
+The stories detail different things including but not limited to demons, ghosts, vampires, werewolves, and zombies.